How Do You Become Eligible for Social Security Benefits?

 “Under social security law, the general umbrella of insurance benefits is [called] RSDI: Retirement, Survivor, Disability Insurance,” says Laura J. Zdychnec, an elder law attorney at Northwoods Law Group in St. Louis Park, Minnesota.

-Retirement benefits are monthly checks that replace some or all of an individual’s income as they transition to retirement.
+Retirement benefits are monthly checks that replace some or all of a person’s income as they transition to retirement.
 These cash benefits help older individuals cover their cost of living as they work less or stop working entirely.

 Find a lawyer today